KayleighPerera/COM528_AE2_KaYLEIGH.Perera/README.md

 # Project Diagrams
 ## Model diagram
 a model diagram provides an abstract view of the system, we use model diagrams to capture systems use cases.
 Below we can envision the web application we want to build in more detail, this helps us specify, visualise and document applications.
+The diagram shows the breakdown of relationship between all the classes and functions in the web application system created.

 ![modeldiagram drawio](https://user-images.githubusercontent.com/71653944/148656662-03ab2e26-cce0-461c-bf24-356665f9dc1b.png)